lukesrw/md-data/README.md

 | Name  | Name to refer to this unique entity (see "Unique Depth") | `Sherlock Holmes` |
 | Type  | Category of data (singular) that this record represents  | `occupant`        |

-Depth is used when greater than 1 to find and assign a parent (with foreign key references).
-Name is used to merge duplicate records, and track data-over-time changes.
-Type is used to group items, and name the table/table fields (e.g. "occupants", "occupant_uuid").
+Depth is used when greater than 1 to find and assign a parent (with foreign key references), Name is used to merge duplicate records, and track data-over-time changes, and Type is used to group items, and name the table/table fields (e.g. "occupants", "occupant_uuid").

 ### Properties